volodink/micropython/README.md

 ```

 Note that MicroPython is licenced under the MIT license, and all contributions should follow this license.
-And LCD module is based on BSP driver by STMicroelectronics,
+LCD and touch panel module is based on BSP driver by STMicroelectronics,
 its library licences is under
 * STMicro Mix Liberty + OSS + 3rd- party V1 - SOFTWARE LICENSE AGREEMENT
   http://www.st.com/resource/en/license_agreement/dm00218346.pdf

+## Module feature
+ Module feature can be found my wiki pages: https://github.com/forester3/micropython/wiki